Should You Switch to Pay-Per-Mile Car Insurance?

 Frequently asked questions

-What is the best pay-per-mile car insurer?
+What is the best pay-per-mile car insurance company?

 How does pay-per-mile insurance work?